Cray-HPE/docs-csm/glossary.md

 ## System Admin Toolkit (SAT)

 The System Admin Toolkit (SAT) product provides the `sat` command line interface which interacts with the REST APIs of many services to perform more complex system management tasks.

+## System Configuration Service (SCSD)

+The System Configuration Service (SCSD) allows administrators to set various [BMC](#baseboard-management-controller-bmc) and controller parameters.
+These parameters are typically set during discovery, but this tool enables parameters to be set before or after discovery.

 <a name="system-layout-service"></a>